likan999/ppa-toolbox/doc/toolbox-create.1.md

 Assign a different NAME to the toolbox container.
 This is useful for creating multiple toolbox containers from the same base image, or for entirely customized containers from custom-built base images.

+**--hostname** HOSTNAME

+Create the toolbox container using the specified hostname (default: toolbox).

 **--image** NAME, **-i** NAME